Nikola Jokic (Denver)

 2021/22 stats: 15.6 ppg, 14.7 rpg, 2.1 bpg, 71.3 FG%

 Agent: Bouna Ndiaye

-Gobert is the first player on this list who might have a realistic shot at getting traded this summer.
-Despite the doubts on his viability in the playoffs, he is still a generational defender whose value would command multiple talented young players and future first-round picks.
+Despite the doubts on his viability in the playoffs, Gobert is still a generational defender who netted the Jazz multiple talented young players and four unprotected future first-round picks.

 Domantas Sabonis (Sacramento)

 Guaranteed money left: $37,900,000 till 2023-24

 2021/22 stats: 18.9 ppg, 12.1 rpg, 5.2 apg, 57.3 FG%, 31.2 3P%

 Agent: Greg Lawrence